catekat16/TechTogetherTeam/README.md

 * Flask is used in the backend to deploy the machine learning model on the website and collect data from the user.

 ## Challenges we ran into
-* Ppeople located in different timezones, scheduling meets and passing on work took good documentation
+* People located in different timezones, scheduling meets and passing on work took good documentation
 * Getting accuracy in the Machine Learning model was difficult, since it used unclean textual data and required data processing
 * Attempts was made to use the Figma for HTML plugin - but that gave very bad results.
 So the website was coded from scratch.